CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/einziehen/index.en.md

     {{< /img >}}
     </div>
     <div class="column">
         If you are interested in sustainability, education and self-organisation, our address could become your address.
-Maybe you'll start studying in Heidelberg in 2022 and will be looking for an apartment?
+Maybe you'll start studying in Heidelberg and will be looking for an apartment?
 Or maybe you are enthusiastic about living in a large community?
 Or you may simply be looking for a change of scenery?
     </div>
 </div>